'Theatre is the capacity possessed by human beings... To observe themselves in action.'

 Key Stage 5

-Drama and Theatre Studies at A Level develops an understanding of how theatre works and gives opportunities to be a performer, a designer and an active audience member.
-Full details of the courses offered by the Hitchin Schools Sixth Form Consortium are shown in the Consortium Prospectus.
+Drama and Theatre Studies at A Level develops an understanding of how theatre works, and gives opportunities to be a performer, a designer and an active audience member.
+Full details of the courses offered by the Hitchin Schools Sixth Form Consortium can be found here.